gmume/MENTORING3/README.md

 For this project I wanted to do version control with GitHub and use GitHub pages with a Jekyll theme to show the documentation.
 I have to mention here, that I'm not familiar with both of them.
 When I started a month ago, I thought, that this would be simple.
 Guess what?
 It wasn't!
 I'm new to Unity, GitHub and Jekyll and I got the impression, that there are a thousend ways to get the three of them working together.
 And belive me, I wrecked them all!
 I tried to set it up with Git Bash, cmd, Git Desktop and GitHub remote.
 I used many diffrent versions of gemfiles, .gitignores and tried out a bunch of Jekyll themes.
 Sometimes I was angry and desperate and often deleted the whole thing just to restart again.
 But here I am, the page is up and working and I'm finally ready to go.
 Whoop, whoop!

 ### Research
-Before taking action myselfe I wanted to dig deeper into what creative coding actually is.
+Before taking action myself I wanted to dig deeper into what creative coding actually is.
 I found an informative page, that shows many examples of what creative software can do.
 [THE POSSIBILITIES OF CREATIVE CODING](https://eindhoven.makerfaire.com/wp-content/uploads/sites/174/2020/08/Possibilities-of-Creative-Coding.pdf)

-After a good talk with Dragica Kahlina, a lecturer at the HSLU, I decided to challange myselfe with building an AI that simulates a flock of birds.
+After a good talk with Dragica Kahlina, a lecturer at the HSLU, I decided to challenge myself with building an AI that simulates a flock of birds.
 Therefore I researched the rules of a flock as they were phrased by Craig Reynolds, an artificial life and computer graphics expert.
 Here is, how an early implementation (1986) from C. Rynolds worked:
 [Craig Reynolds - Original 1986 Boids simulation](https://www.youtube.com/watch?v=86iQiV3-3IA)

 ### First flock in p5.js